sk337/NebulaInject/README.md

 # Nebula

 A really bad C++ Minecraft injection client for linux/Windows (windows support later).
-All code (as of right now) was based on
+Some code (as of right now) is based on
 [Phantom](https://github.com/SomePineaple/Phantom)

 # Building